John-MEO-o/100-days-of-code/r1-log.md

 ### R8D25
 I hangs over MultiplierTask, I tried to use multiple nested checks but it didn't help in any way So I'll check another way later, sad that long time being wasted

+### R9D26
+So I've successfully passed few tasks about js functions, will continue tomorrow from "Generate Random Whole Numbers within a Range" task